tylerjamesbrown7/tylerjamesbrown7.github.io/docs/index.markdown

 -----

-<font size="+2"><b>ABOUT ME</b></font>
+<font size="+2"><b>ABOUT ME</b></font><br>

 Hey!
-I'm currently a research fellow at Universidad Carlos III de Madrid in the department of economics.
-In the fall, I'll be a new master's student at Universität Konstanz in the Social and Economic Data Science program.
+I'm currently a research fellow at <a href="https://economia.uc3m.es/">Universidad Carlos III de Madrid</a> in the department of economics.
+In the fall, I'll be a new master's student at <a href="https://www.uni-konstanz.de/">Universität Konstanz</a> in the Social and Economic Data Science program.
 I work on migration, political economy, and European politics.
 My research interests include interactions between the state and social change, as well as the growth of radical right politics in Europe.

 -----
 This is a photo of a raccoon.